 MergeTree engine

 The MergeTree engine is designed for high data ingest rates and huge data volumes.
-Is the default engine for Data Sources.
+It is the default engine for Data Sources.

 Key features: